ntata/swift/doc/source/ops_runbook/swift_upgrade.rst

    $ sudo pip install –r test-requirements.txt –upgrade
    $ sudo python setup.py install

-4. If needed, reboot server
+4. If needed, reboot server for kernel upgrades(if any)

 .. code::

    $ sudo reboot

-5. Start the storage service with
+5. Start all the storage service with

 .. code::